Python short tutorial

 Explanation:

-is a tuple with two elements, assigning them tox
+• case (x, y):: Matches if point is a tuple with two elements, assigning them to x and y.

 Allows assigning values to variables within an expression.
 It can sometimes make code cleaner, especially when you need to re-use the result of an operation immediately.